St John's College, Durham: Student life

-Owing to its small population, Johnians tend to know one another regardless of year, course or accommodation (all first years and the majority of finalists live in college, with the second years required to find their own accommodation).
+Owing to its small population, Johnians tend to know one another regardless of year, course or accommodation (all of the first years and the majority of finalists live in college; the second years are required to find their own accommodation).
 Elected Freshers Reps are generally well known throughout college thereby giving new Johnians more opportunities for one-on-one interaction, providing a more solid foundation in their first few weeks than in the larger colleges.

 St John's participates in a number of sports such as cross country running, mixed lacrosse, rowing, men's football, badminton, hockey and rugby among others.
 St John's College Boat Club was founded in 1910 and operates out of two boathouses on the River Wear.
 The college's theatre company, Bailey Theatre Company, is ratified by Durham Student Theatre and is open to any member of the university.
 Their 2019 performance of Alan Ayckbourn's "Family Circles", produced in collaboration with St. Chad's, featured a cast and production team formed entirely from first-year students.

 Other performances include Sarah Kane's 4.48 Psychosis in the Epiphany term of 2009 and Arthur Miller's The Crucible in the Michaelmas term of 2008.
 The company also puts on an annual Shakespeare performance after university examinations in the summer.
 This traditionally involves an outdoor performance on Library Lawn, though the college's newly refurbished amphitheatre was used in 2019.
 In 2008, the society's performance of Christopher Marlowe's Doctor Faustus won the Durham Student Theatre Award for Best Play.

 John's Music Society, founded in 2012, is the governing body for music within college.
 It regularly puts on large-scale concerts and helps students set up new musical ensembles as well as organising socials and concert trips for its members.
-The society is also responsible for organising popular open mic nights and the annual JMS BBQ.
+The society is also responsible for organising popular open mic nights and the annual JMS barbecue.